apache/spark/docs/streaming-programming-guide.md

 1. Define the state update function - Specify with a function how to update the state using the previous state and the new values from an input stream.

+Spark will run the `updateStateByKey` operation for all existing keys, regardless of whether they have new data in a batch or not.
+If `updateStateByKey` returns None then the key-value pair will be eliminated.

 Let's illustrate this with an example.
 Say you want to maintain a running count of each word seen in a text data stream.
 Here, the running count is the state and it is an integer.
 We define the update function as: